DevExpress/testcafe-studio-docs/documentation/working-with-testcafe-studio/recording-tests/test-actions/browser-actions.md

 Parameter | Type  | Description
 --------- | ----- | -------------
-*Width*  | Number | The new width, in pixels.
+*Width*  | Number | The width (in pixels).
-*Height* | Number | The new height, in pixels.
+*Height* | Number | The new height (in pixels).

 ## Maximize Window

-Resizes the browser window to the full screen.
+Resizes the browser window to fit the screen.

 ## Resize Window to Fit Device

-Resizes the browser window to the device's display dimensions.
+Resizes the browser window to fit the device's display dimensions.

 Parameter | Description
 --------- | -------------
-*Device* | String | The name of the device.
+*Device* | String | The device's name.
 You can select it from the drop-down list.
-*Portrait Orientation* | Boolean | Specifies whether to use dimensions of the screen with portrait orientation.
-If unchecked, dimensions of the screen with landscape orientation are used.
+*Portrait Orientation* | Boolean | Specifies whether to use the dimensions of a screen in portrait orientation.
+If unchecked, it uses the landscape orientation's dimensions.

 ## Navigate